Arkema

 Arkema S.A. is a publicly listed, multi-national manufacturer of specialty materials, headquartered in La Défense, near Paris, France.
 It has three specialty materials segments (or divisions); adhesives, advanced materials and coatings.
-A further segment covers chemical intermediates.
+A further segment covers primary materials.

 The company was created in 2004, as part of French oil major Total's restructuring of its chemicals business, and floated on the Paris stock exchange in May 2006.
-Turnover in 2024 was €9.5 billion.
-Arkema operates in 55 countries and has 21,150 employees, 17 research centers and 157 production plants.
+Turnover in 2025 was €9.1 billion.
+Arkema operates in 55 countries and has 20,700 employees, 17 research centers and 154 production plants.

 History

 Arkema was created when French oil major Total restructured its chemicals business in 2004, but the company's roots go back many years.